 Most of the team hated doughnuts and those that didn’t couldn’t eat them.
 Not only did my choice of motivator fail, it actually did more harm than good.

-Influence and Negotiations Happen in Every Relationship
+Incentives and Motivators are Used in Every Relationship

 Every relationship also uses incentives and motivators.
 That sounds odd but think about it.
 Sometimes you use a motivator and other times you use an incentive to influence your desired end-result.